-Some exams are offered regularly on a walk-in basis at the Manhattan and Brooklyn Computerized Testing & Application Centers (CTCs).
-People interested in taking these tests do not need to apply in advance and will apply at the CTC on the day of the exam.
+Some exams are offered regularly on a walk-in basis at the Manhattan and Brooklyn Computerized Testing & Application Centers (CTACs).
+People interested in taking these tests do not need to apply in advance and will apply at the CTAC on the day of the exam.
 The centers are located at 2 Lafayette Street in Manhattan and 210 Joralemon Street in Brooklyn.
 For directions to these sites, click here.

 For all other exams, applicants must apply several months before the test date, during what is known as the filing period.
 To apply for an exam online, click here.
 If you do not own or have access to a computer with Internet access, you may visit one of the Application Centers and use one of our computers dedicated for use by the public to submit applications online.
 Candidates who apply will receive an admission notice prior to the test.